State launches investigation after woman ends up with broken arm in group home

 "We would like to see Rebecca go into a nursing home type facility," Jacocks said.
 "Something that is more hospital-like that has constant staff."

 ResCare was acquired by BrightSpring Health Services last year.
-We reached out to the company Wednesday and have not heard back.
+After our story aired Wednesday evening, a PR firm that works with BrightSpring released the following statement:

+“The safety and well-being of the individuals in our care is our priority.
+We take all allegations of misconduct very seriously.
+In any such case, and including this matter, we conduct an internal investigation and self-report to local and state authorities.
+Due to confidentiality requirements regarding the individuals we serve, we are unable to provide additional details about their care or health condition.”